 Gadkari faces flak for sharing ad featuring Akshay with 'problematic' dowry undertones

-New Delhi, Sep 12: Union Minister Nitin Gadkari received backlash online for promoting a 'problematic' advertisement on road safety featuring Bollywood actor Akshay Kumar.
-The advertisement, however, has been receiving a lot of flak as viewers find it 'problematic' with undertones of dowry and the minister has been under fire for 'promoting the evil act'.
+New Delhi, Sep 12: Union Minister Nitin Gadkari shared an ad campaign on road safety which featured Bollywood actor Akshay Kumar.
+The minister has, however, been under fire and the advertisement has been receiving a lot of flak online as critics find it 'problematic' with undertones of dowry.

 The video opens with a marriage scene, where a father and his daughter can be seen crying at the bride's farewell.